tomduck/pandoc-eqnos/README.md

     $$ y = mx + b $$ {#eq:id env=multiline}

-The `env` must be a valid amsmath environment.
+The `env` attribute must be a valid amsmath environment.
+If the attribute value is of the form `foo.bar`, `foo` will be used as the name of the amsmath environment and `bar` will be used as an extra argument for the environment (e.g. alignat expects an argument for the number of equation columns).

 Customization